-Diaper changes are never a fun experience – who knows what you’re going to be facing! – but they are even worse when your toddler starts fighting you.
+Diaper changes are never a fun experience – who knows what you will be facing! – but they are even worse when your toddler starts fighting you.

-If this has never happened before, you may be wondering why your toddler suddenly hates diaper changes and what you can do to make diaper changes easier for you and your toddler.
+If this has never happened before, you may wonder why your toddler suddenly hates diaper changes and what you can do to make diaper changes easier for you and your toddler.

 Let’s take a look.

 First, you’ll need to understand why your toddler has started to fight diaper changes.
-After all, if they have a dirty diaper, it will feel uncomfortable. sometimes, to alleviate that discomfort, your toddler might start to put hands down their diaper, which can result in a huge mess to clear up.
+After all, they will feel uncomfortable if they have a dirty diaper.
+Sometimes, to alleviate that discomfort, your toddler might start to put their hands down their diaper, which can result in a huge mess to clear up.

-All that whilst your toddler is having a meltdown because you are trying to change their diaper!
+All that while your toddler is having a meltdown because you are trying to change their diaper!

 Here are five of the most common reasons why your toddler suddenly hates diaper changes.